 - Some of the most beautiful beaches are located on Maui.
 You’ll find beautiful beaches of all colors.

-- The famous “Road to Hana” and Haleakala are located on Maui and a favorite activity for most families.
+- The famous “Road to Hana” and Haleakala are located on Maui and are a favorite activity for most families.

 - If your family loves snorkeling and boat activities, Molokini Crater is one of the top tours of all of the Hawaiian islands.
 You can check out the other top tours in Hawaii here.